-Hodyl+ Co were engaged to develop built form controls for the Moonee Ponds activity centre.
-Our work includes the preparation of revised planning controls that respond to the valued character of the precinct, that improve design outcomes and that contribute to the delivery of identified strategic objectives within the centre.
-The controls need to support projected population growth, retention of jobs and expansion of employment opportunities and the delivery of high quality open space and affordable housing.
+Hodyl & Co were engaged to develop built form controls for the Moonee Ponds Activity Centre.
+Our work proposes revised planning controls that respond to the valued character of the precinct, that improve design outcomes and that contribute to the delivery of identified strategic objectives within the centre.
+The controls need to support projected population growth, retention of jobs, expansion of employment opportunities and the delivery of high quality open space and affordable housing.

 The built form controls must successfully deliver design excellence on large complex strategic sites, as well as catering to smaller, infill sites.
-Our approach incorporated an iterative design process involving the establishment of context-specific design principles and extensive built form testing.
+Our design process was iterative and involved extensive built form testing that led to the establishment of context-specific built form controls.

 Moreland is home to a robust, diverse and vibrant arts community.
 Neighbourhoods such as Brunswick and Brunswick East in particular have an established and celebrated creative atmosphere that contributes to a strong community identity, community cohesion and well-being.
 Creative industries thrive in areas where affordable spaces that are suitable for arts practitioners exist.
 Increased development pressure in inner city suburbs has begun to threaten the long-term viability of many creative spaces in Moreland.

 In 2017, the City of Moreland published their Arts and Culture Strategy - Creative Capital, which asserts their commitment to building a resilient arts sector in Moreland.
 As part of this Strategy, the Council proposed the development of an Arts Hub(s), recognising the need for more accessible and affordable spaces for creative industries in Moreland.